 Students may work toward the Bachelor of Arts degree in the College of Arts & Sciences while simultaneously earning another undergraduate degree in business, engineering, architecture or art.
-Students undertaking this "dual degree" program must earn 150 units, 90 of which must be in the College of Arts & Sciences; fulfill the requirements for a major in each of the two schools; and complete the distribution requirements for both schools.
-Interested students should contact both a dean in the college and the designated dean in the appropriate professional school as early as possible in the undergraduate career.
+Students undertaking such a "dual-degree" program must earn 150 units, 90 of which must be in the College of Arts & Sciences; they must also fulfill the requirements for a major in each of the two schools and complete the distribution requirements for both schools.
+Interested students should contact both a dean in the college and the designated dean in the appropriate professional school as early as possible during their undergraduate careers.

 Majors Across Schools

 Students may earn an AB degree with a first major in the College of Arts & Sciences and a second major in business or engineering by fulfilling all the distribution requirements for the AB degree and completing the requirements both for the first major in Arts & Sciences and for the second major in business or engineering.
-With careful planning, this can be accomplished within the 120 units required for the AB degree although students should keep careful count to ensure that they complete at least 90 units of credit in the College of Arts & Sciences.
-For further information on second majors in business, visit the Olin Business School website, and for further information on the second major in engineering, visit the School of Engineering & Applied Science website.
+With careful planning, this can be accomplished within the 120 units required for the AB degree, although students should keep careful count to ensure that they complete at least 90 units of credit in the College of Arts & Sciences.
+For further information about second majors in business, visit the Olin Business School website; for further information about second majors in engineering, visit the McKelvey School of Engineering website.

 The Accelerated AB/AM Program